Three Family-Background Topics

 Table of Contents:

 In addition, On hearing of the brain CT scan results is a blog post that I have recently written.
+And, more recently than that, I have written Lack of round-table discussions which — in all probability — is my concluding article within these two websites.

 The main problem with the funeral announcement shown on the home page is that my parents were quite demonstrably divorced… about the only things they still shared were the children!